ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 Harvest is assumed to occur as soon as the crop reaches maturity.
-When :math:`GDD_{T_{{\rm 2m}} }` reaches 100% of :math:`{GDD}_{mat}` or the number of days past planting reaches a crop-specific maximum (:numref:`Table Crop plant functional types`)[update table reference], then the crop is harvested.
+When :math:`GDD_{T_{{\rm 2m}} }` reaches 100% of :math:`{GDD}_{mat}` or the number of days past planting reaches a crop-specific maximum (:numref:`Table Crop plant functional types`), then the crop is harvested.
-Harvest occurs in one time step using
-CN’s leaf offset algorithm.
+Harvest occurs in one time step using the BGC leaf offset algorithm.
 Variables track the flow of grain C and N to food and of live stem C and N to litter.
 Putting live stem C and N into the litter pool is in contrast to the approach for unmanaged PFTs which puts live stem C and N into dead stem pools first.
 Leaf and root C and N pools are routed to the litter pools in the same manner as natural vegetation.
-In CLM5, food C and N are routed to a grain product pool where the C and N decay to the atmosphere over one year, similar in structure to the wood product pools.
+Whereas food C and N formerly was transferred to the litter pool, CLM5 routes food C and N to a grain product pool where the C and N decay to the atmosphere over one year, similar in structure to the wood product pools.

 .. _Allocation: